 2.)
 Investors want to purchase and build here.

 There are at least 25 Fortune 500 companies currently based in Ohio, alone – an influx that has helped fuel the prosperous business community in Columbus.
 As such, there is an enormous need for new commercial and residential developments to accommodate the growing number of employees, investors, and homeowners.
-The team at The Robert Weiler Company cited in a recent blog post about commercial real estate investing, several property types that have seen skyrocketing growth, namely office spaces, warehouses, and apartment complexes.
+The team at The Robert Weiler Company cited in a blog post about commercial real estate investing, several property types that have seen skyrocketing growth, namely office spaces, warehouses, and apartment complexes.

 The Business Journals recently reported findings by professional services firm Jones Lang LaSalle indicating that industrial vacancy rates have reduced to as little as 4.4 percent; this is encouraging new construction and propelling hopeful investors to search for preleasing opportunities4.
 The desire to invest, coupled with the decrease in availability, has already begun to force investors to move outside city limits.